norday-agency/wordpress-redirects-service-plugin/README.md

 # WP redirects service

-This plugin provides a Redirect post type and and makes sure the redirect data is sent to the [GRRR Redirects Service](https://github.com/grrr-amsterdam/redirects-service).
+This plugin provides a Redirect post type and makes sure the redirect data is sent to the [GRRR Redirects Service](https://github.com/grrr-amsterdam/redirects-service).

+## Requirements

+- PHP 8.0
+- Advanced Custom Fields Pro 6.1.0 or higher

 ## Installation via Composer

-### Composer

 First, add the `repositories` directive to your `composer.json`: